 TOEFL scores are required for international applicants; however, this requirement can be waived if you have received a degree where the primary language of the country is English-speaking.

 The GRE and TOEFL Institution Code is 1871.
 The GRE Department Code for this program is 0202 (No department code is necessary, but you may use 0202 if you are required to enter one).

 No. There are no minimum GPA, GRE, or TOEFL score requirements.
 When reviewing applications, we consider the entire application package, including previous research experience.

 Yes, international candidates receive the same funding as all accepted candidates: Our programs offer full financial support and covers all tuition, fees, and student health insurance.
 In addition, students receive a stipend.
-First year compensation for 2018 will be $32,500 which includes a stipend of $30,500 and a first-day bonus of $2000 to be used for upfront costs associated with relocating to Nashville.
-University Tuition Scholarships are service-free awards that pay all or part of tuition costs.
-The following graduate awards are normally supplemented by a full University Tuition Scholarship, which usually includes student health insurance coverage: University Fellowships, Graduate Teaching Assistantships, Graduate Research Assistantships, Traineeships, and Teacher Training Awards.
+First year compensation for 2019 will be $33,500 which includes a stipend of $31,500 and a first-day bonus of $2000 to be used for upfront costs associated with relocating to Nashville.

 In order to address the unique requirements for international students studying in the US, the Biomedical Graduate Program staff works closely with the Vanderbilt International Student & Scholar Serves in order to support a smooth transition to Vanderbilt and the States, and throughout our trainees’ graduate careers.